elusivecodes/FrostCore/README.md

 Get the nearest element to another element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `others` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 const nearest = core.nearestToNode(nodes, others);
 ```

-Get the percentage of an X co-ordinate relative to an element.
+Get the percentage of an X co-ordinate relative to the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `x` is a distance (in pixels) along the X axis.
+- `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to false.

 ```
 const pX = core.percentX(nodes, x, offset);
 ```

-Get the percentage of a Y co-ordinate relative to an element.
+Get the percentage of a Y co-ordinate relative to the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `y` is a distance (in pixels) along the Y axis.
+- `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to false.

 ```
 const pY = core.percentY(nodes, y, offset);